Our process for the perfect corporate video

 • When you’re finally in front of the camera, practise again to get comfortable with the text size and scroll speed – these are both adjustable to your pace.

 • When you start reading from the autocue, whoever is operating its speed will keep up with your pace – not the other way around.
-So pause when you need to – it will sound more natural if you gather your thoughts from time to time.
+Pause when you need to – it will sound more natural if you gather your thoughts from time to time.

 • Have a bottle of water within reach and take a sip between takes to avoid a dry mouth.